leon4rd/test/README.md

-## Why didn’t the skeleton cross the road?
-Because he had no guts.
+## Did you hear about the scientist who was lab partners with a pot of boiling water?
+He had a very esteemed colleague.